 - Echinacea tincture

-When using botanicals and homeopathy with children it is very important you’re choosing the right herb (or homeopathic treatment) and correct dosing for their symptom.
+When using botanicals and homeopathy with children it is very important you’re choosing the right herb (or homeopathic treatment) and the correct dosing for their symptoms.
 With a combined effort of diet, teas, and rest your child will be able to become resilient through the years.